 Things to Do at Silver Lake Sand Dunes: The Ultimate Pure Michigan Guide

-Trek the Dunes on Foot…or Board
+1. Trek the Dunes on Foot or Board

 2. Drive the DunesOne of Silver Lake’s most popular features is its 450-acre off-road vehicle area.
 Visitors may cruise up and over the expansive dunes in their own 4x4s provided they’re outfitted with an ORV sticker and a ten-foot orange flag.
 Alternatively, travelers can rent off-road vehicles specially equipped to handle the unique challenges of driving on sand.
 The Silver Lake Sand Dunes are the only sand dunes east of the Mississippi River where visitors are allowed to drive private motorized vehicles over the shifting landscape.
-Silver Lake’s ORV area operates from April 1st through October 31st.
+Silver Lake’s ORV area operates from April 1 through October 31.

 Since 1930 Mac Wood’s Dune Rides has escorted visitors on an exciting excursion through the Silver Lake Sand Dunes.
 The only tour company permitted within the dunes, Mac Wood’s buggies glide up one dune and plunge down the other, past striking vistas of sparkling Lake Michigan, Silver Lake and the 2,000 acres of dunes separating them.
 Along the way, drivers entertain with humorous stories and silly puns.
 They also share seriously fascinating accounts of this area’s unique history and ecology.
 Rides last approximately forty minutes following a seven-mile route that includes a brief photo stop.

-Silver Lake’s four miles of Lake Michigan beach offer great opportunities to swim and bodysurf, build sand castles and fish for salmon or lake trout.
+4. Play in the WaterSilver Lake’s four miles of Lake Michigan beach offer great opportunities to swim and bodysurf, build sand castles and fish for salmon or lake trout.
 But just across those soaring sand dunes lies the 690-acre inland Silver Lake, a warmer, calmer swimming option when Lake Michigan proves too cold or choppy.
 Launch your boat from one of Silver Lake State Park’s public launches or rent a kayak, paddleboard, personal watercraft or powerboat from one of Mears’ watersport outfitters.

-Climb a Lighthouse
+5. Climb a Lighthouse

-The Little Sable Point Lighthouse, built in 1874, is the perfect place to stop for a picnic on the beach or to catch a magnificent Lake Michigan sunset.
+The Little Sable Lighthouse, built in 1874, is the perfect place to stop for a picnic on the beach or to catch a magnificent Lake Michigan sunset.
 Once painted white and paired with a lighthouse keeper’s quarters, the lighthouse stands all alone now, its 107-foot cinnamon-colored exterior soaring over the Lake Michigan shore.
 For a small admission fee visitors may climb the tower for spectacular views of Lake Michigan and surrounding Silver Lake State Park.